 - Deodorize your shoes by spraying a little salt on the inside.
 It will eliminate moisture and bad odor.

-- Remove the mess that comes from burns or spills from pans, pans, pots, oven, and burners.
-Apply a good amount of salt and remove it with paper towels.
+- Use salt to clean your home by removing the mess that comes from burns or spills from pans, pans, pots, oven, and burners.
+To do this, apply a good amount of salt and remove it with paper towels.

-- Deodorize and clean the refrigerator.
+- Use salt to clean and deodorize your refrigerator.
 Apply salt and seltzer water to the door and inside for a few minutes before defrosting or cleaning it.